ufukpalpas/Horus/docs/index.md

 Horus can be used in prison common areas to keep an eye on prisoners.
 If Horus detects multiple nervous, angry prisoners and it alerts the guards.</p>

 <p style="text-align:justify;">   Horus can also detect emotions on video conferance calls such as Zoom.
+For this option Horus will contain a screen capturing mode, and it will be able to show the results in realtime on a small window.
 Horus will
-analyze the emotions of the participants on the conferance call and provide a feedback in a graph.
+analyze the emotions of the participants on the conferance call and provide a feedback in various types of graphs that is selected by the user.
 The graph will contain average values to give an appropriate result to the user.<p>